qdrant/landing_page/qdrant-landing/content/blog/building-llm-powered-applications-in-production-hamza-farooq-vector-space-talks-006.md

 ## Transcript:
 Demetrios:
 Yes, we are live.
 So what is going on?
 Hamza, it's great to have you here for this edition of the Vector Space Talks.

-Demetrios:
 Let's first start with this.
 Everybody that is here with us right now, great to have you.

-Demetrios:
 Let us know where you're dialing in from in the chat and feel free over the course of the next 20 - 25 minutes to ask any questions as they.

-Demetrios:
 Come up in the chat.

-Demetrios:
 I'll be monitoring it and maybe jumping.

-Demetrios:
 In in case we need to stop.

-Demetrios:
 Hunts at any moment.
 And if you or anybody you know would like to come and give a presentation on our vector space talks, we are very open to that.
 Reach out to me either on discord or LinkedIn or your preferred method of communication.

-Demetrios:
 Maybe it's carrier Pigeon.

-Demetrios:
 Whatever it may be, I am here and ready to hear your pitch about.

-Demetrios:
 What you want to talk about.
 It's always cool hearing about how people are building with Qdrant or what they.

-Demetrios:
 Are building in this space.
 So without further ado, let's jump into this with my man Hamza.
 Great to have you here, dude.

-Hamza Farooq:
-Thank you for having me.
+Hamza Farooq: Thank you for having me.
 It's an honor.

-Demetrios:
-You say that now.
+Demetrios: You say that now.
 Just wait.
 You don't know me that well.
 I guess that's the only thing.
 So let's just say this.
 You're doing some incredible stuff.

-Demetrios:
 You're the founder of Traversaal.ai.

-Demetrios:
 You have been building large language models in the past, and you're also a professor at UCLA.
 You're doing all kinds of stuff.

-Demetrios:
 And that is why I think it.

-Demetrios:
 Is my honor to have you here with us today.
 I know you've got all kinds of fun stuff that you want to get.

-Demetrios:
 Into, and it's really about building llm powered applications in production.

-Demetrios:
 You have some slides for us, I believe.
 So I'm going to kick it over.

-Demetrios:
 To you, let you start rocking, and in case anything comes up, I'll jump.

-Demetrios:
 In and stop you from going too.

-Demetrios:
 Far down the road.

 Hamza Farooq: